nikolaos-vidalis/Foaie2Hudl/README.md

 -----

 > **Confidențialitatea datelor:**
 > Aplicația Streamlit nu stochează și nu păstrează niciun fel de date sau fișiere încărcate.
 Procesarea fișierelor se realizează exclusiv temporar, în memorie, pe durata sesiunii curente.
-Aceeași explicație este afișată și în aplicație, sub zona de încărcare.
 >
 > **Data Privacy:**
 > *The Streamlit application does not retain or store any uploaded data or files.
-All processing is carried out temporarily in memory for the duration of the active session.
-The same explanation is shown inside the app, below the upload area.*
+All processing is carried out temporarily in memory for the duration of the active session.*